My Ryland Aftermarket Great Contractors = Crete-Vision = Brokerblogger

 32. Wood steps and landing leading from garage into Utility Room need painting with a beige color.
 (DONE)

 33. Overall clean up of paint smears and dirt needed on all doors, walls, hardware, windows, etc. (Completion of clean up still needs to be done due to FOYER WOOD FLOOR REMOVAL DUST/DIRT BLOWING IN ON VERY WINDY DAY - 2/8/08.
 I told Ryland that only the portions of the house that got dirt and dust from the Foyer wood floor removal need cleaning by their clean up crew.
 I also said that there are still too many moving boxes unopened on the floors, so please hold off on this until we get unpacked).
-UPDATE: I am trying to get the cleaning done the week of 4/21/08).
+UPDATE: I got the cleaning done by the week of 4/21/08).

 34. Fiberglass utility sink in garage needs cleaning AND LEAK REPAIRED.
 (DONE)